 When the Charter LEA has placed a foster student in a nonpublic, nonsectarian school, the Charter LEA must conduct an annual evaluation, as specified below.
 In addition, the nonpublic, nonsectarian school to report to the Charter LEA regarding the educational progress made by the student.
 (Ed.
 Code § 56157.)
 If a student with disabilities residing in a licensed children's institution or foster family home has been placed by the Charter LEA in a nonpublic, nonsectarian school, the Charter LEA shall conduct an annual evaluation as part of the IEP process of whether the placement is the least restrictive environment that is appropriate to meet the student's needs.
 (Education Code 56157)

 11. Preparation and transmission of required special education local plan area reports:

-Reference Number: CEO Policy 14 and CEO Administrative Regulation 14 data is compiled and submitted in the format required by CDE.
+Reference Number: CEO Policy 14 and CEO Administrative Regulation 14

 Document Title: Federal Maintenance of Effort Requirement